.app bundle

 <key>com.apple.vm.networking</key><true/>

-Any Boolean or string value can be used for an entitlement value.
+Any Boolean, string, list, or dictionary value can be used as an entitlement value.

-All macOS apps are automatically granted the following entitlements:
+All macOS apps are automatically granted the following entitlements by default:

 • com.apple.security.cs.allow-unsigned-executable-memory